natefrog808/NEXUS/README.md

 ## 🌃 Acknowledgments

-- **PROJECT89 Crew**: For daring to hack the human lens.
+- **PROJECT89 Crew**: For daring to hack the human lens with neon precision.
-- **ArgOS Architects**: For crafting minds that dream beyond code.
+- **ArgOS Architects**: For crafting minds that dream beyond code, fracturing the mundane.
-- **Cyberpunk Pioneers**: Gibson, Dick, and the neon ghosts who lit the way.
+- **Cyberpunk Pioneers**: Gibson, Dick, and the neon ghosts who lit the way through dystopian nights.
-- **Open-Source Renegades**: The coders and dreamers who fuel this madness.
+- **Open-Source Renegades**: The coders and dreamers who fuel this madness—special nods to Tailwind Labs, Radix UI, and Lucide’s icon smiths.

 ---

 <p align="center">
   <em>"In the sandbox, we don’t simulate reality—we rewrite it."</em>
 </p>